 Investors who ultimately qualify for British Overseas Citizenship receive a British passport, but do not typically receive the right of abode in the United Kingdom.
 The British overseas passport is robust, with many countries viewing it as the equivalent of a regular British passport, which allows visa-free travel to 185 countries, including the European Union’s Schengen Area.
 Some countries do require visas for British overseas passports that lack a right-of-abode endorsement.

 The Cayman Islands has several different options for investors seeking residency on the islands:

 Investors can obtain permanent residency in the Cayman Islands by investing a minimum of $2 million Cayman Islands dollars (about $2.4 million) in developed real estate.
-Investors must also pay a CI$100,000 fee to receive their residency certificate.
-This option, used by about a third of Cayman residency-by-investment applicants, is the only pathway to permanent status in the Cayman Islands, and thus the only way for investors to obtain a British passport through investment in the Cayman Islands.
-While the applicant and their family receive the permanent right to reside in Cayman, they are barred from working on the islands without obtaining special permission from the government.
-Applicants’ children lose permanent status upon turning 18, but can subsequently apply for permanent status in their own right.
+Upon successful grant, investors must pay a one-time CI$100,000 fee to receive their Certificate of Permanent Residence, as well as a one-time fee of CI$1,000 per dependent.
+This option, used by the majority of Cayman applicants, is the only instant pathway to permanent residence in the Cayman Islands, and thus the only route for such investors to obtain a British Overseas Territory (Cayman Islands) and/or full British passport through investment in the Cayman Islands.
+While the applicant and their family receive the permanent right to reside in Cayman, should they wish to work in the Islands, a variation application would first need to be submitted.
+Although investors are not allowed to work with their permanent residency right away, a work permit can be obtained for a application fee of CI$500 and a payment of a work permit fee in the category of employment that is being sought.
+Applicants’ children lose their dependent designation upon turning 18, but can extend such dependency until the age of 24 if they are attending full-time tertiary education.
+Thereafter, it is possible for them to apply for permanent residence in their own right.